Mark Bowden

 photo credits: Wikimedia Commons

-Mark Robert Bowden (; born July 17, 1951) is an American journalist and writer.
-He is a national correspondent for The Atlantic.
-He is best known for his book Black Hawk Down: A Story of Modern War (1999) about the 1993 U.S. military raid in Mogadishu, Somalia.
-It was adapted as a motion picture of the same name that received two Academy Awards.
-Bowden is also known for Killing Pablo: The Hunt for the World's Greatest Outlaw (2001) about the efforts to take down Pablo Escobar, a Colombian drug lord.
+Mark Bowden (; born 1951) is an American journalist and writer.
+He is a former national correspondent and longtime contributor to The Atlantic.
+Bowden is best known for his book Black Hawk Down: A Story of Modern War (1999) about the 1993 U.S. military raid in Mogadishu, which was later adapted into a motion picture of the same name that received two Academy Awards.
+Bowden is also known for the books Killing Pablo: The Hunt for the World's Greatest Outlaw (2001), about the efforts to take down Colombian drug lord Pablo Escobar, and Hue 1968, an account of the Battle of Huế.
 Source: Wikipedia (en)